 I know, sounds contradictory.
 You’d expect engineers who design the planes you fly in to be anything but lazy.

 But the trick is to be selectively lazy.
 Before we dive headfirst into the good type of laziness, let’s go over the type of laziness I’m NOT talking about.

 Google defines the bad type of laziness as,

 “The quality of being unwilling to work or use energy; idleness.”

 The bad type of laziness

-How does this bad type of laziness take shape in engineering?
+How does this bad type of laziness manifest in an engineering company?

-An assignment that should only take a few hours to complete, takes you weeks to complete.
+Simply, an assignment, which should only take a few hours to complete, takes weeks to complete.

 Now, why does this happen?